hugo-dc/hugo-dc.com/posts/2015-08-10-cannot-import-a-python-module-in-vim.markdown

 title: Error importing a Python module in Vim
 ---

-I wanted to test a Vim plugin I created a long time before, but I was receiving an error:
+I wanted to test a Vim plugin I created a long time ago, but I was receiving an error:

 ![](/images/traceback.jpg)